react-navigation/react-navigation.github.io/docs/redux-integration.md

 ## Can I store the navigation state in Redux too?

-This is technically possible, but we don't recommend it - it's too easy to shoot yourself in the foot and slow down / break your app.
-We encourage you to leave it up to React Navigation to manage the navigation state.
-But if you really want to do this, you can use [react-navigation-redux-helpers](https://github.com/react-navigation/react-navigation-redux-helpers), but this isn't an officially supported workflow.
+This is not possible.
+We don't support it because it's too easy to shoot yourself in the foot and slow down / break your app.

+However it's possible to use [`redux-devtools-extension`](https://github.com/zalmoxisus/redux-devtools-extension) to inspect the navigation state and actions, as well as perform time travel debugging.
+This works out of the box without any extra configuration.

+If you use [`react-native-debugger`](https://github.com/jhen0409/react-native-debugger), it already includes this extension.